 Your right to confidentiality and privacy

-Staff and volunteers across all of our services are required to comply with the requirements of the Data Protection Act 1998 and the NHS Confidentiality Code of Practice.
+Staff and volunteers across all of our services are required to comply with the requirements of GDPR16 and DPA18 and the NHS Confidentiality Code of Practice.
 To help with this, we have appointed a Caldicott Guardian.
 A Caldicott Guardian is a senior person responsible for protecting the confidentiality of patient and other service user information, and enabling appropriate information sharing.

-Our Virgin Care Caldicott Guardian is our Clinical Director.
+Our HCRG Care Group Caldicott Guardian is our Medical Safety Officer.
 He is supported by the ‘Caldicott Function’ which is comprised of the IG Team and deputy Caldicott Guardians based out in our services.
 The Caldicott Function has responsibility to champion patient confidentiality and support staff in making decisions about how your information is handled.

 We have a legal and ethical duty to keep your health records confidential.
-However, very occasionally we are required by law to pass on certain information about you without your consent.
+However, very occasionally we are required by law to pass on certain information about you.
 For example, this could be in the event of certain infectious diseases, in response to a court order or to help the police investigate a very serious crime.
 We will also share information with other agencies where there is danger of harm to a child or a vulnerable adult.

 Your health records